pananton/busrpc-spec/busrpc.md

 # Design

 Busrpc API design is based on the concepts from object-oriented programming.
-This allows busrpc to re-use well-known OOP terminology and stay familiar for newcomers (note hovewer that same terms from busrpc API design and object-oriented design may differ in some aspects and should not be treated as exactly equivalent).
+This allows busrpc to re-use well-known OOP terminology and stay familiar for newcomers (note however that same terms from busrpc API design and object-oriented design may differ in some aspects and should not be treated as exactly equivalent).
 Moreover, we believe that many well-established and time-tested object-oriented design principles and decomposition strategies can also be applied for a good microservice backend API, which means that developers' OOP experience might come in handy in the context of the busrpc framework.

 Busrpc uses Google's [protocol buffers](https://developers.google.com/protocol-buffers) as a format of network messages, but the details will be left for a separate [Protocol](#protocol) section.
 Here we focus on the concepts and terminology of the busrpc framework.